jlchan/StartUpDG.jl/docs/src/tstep_usage.md

 # Time-stepping

-For convenience, we include utilities for two explicit Runge-Kutta schemes.
+For convenience, we include a commonly used explicit Runge-Kutta scheme.
 For more advanced time-stepping functionality, we recommend [`OrdinaryDiffEq.jl`](https://github.com/SciML/OrdinaryDiffEq.jl).

 ## Carpenter and Kennedy's (4,5) method